 It took about a year to complete including all revisions and changes to the paper I made.
 I found it helpful to communicate with my supervisor and seminar classmates often to see which parts to cut from the paper and where I needed more information.
 You can also check for the outstanding thesis of every academic year here.
 Unfortunately, you cannot search by supervisor or division.
 They are divided into APM and APS, so directly asking your supervisor for an alumni's thesis will be faster.

 I need to mention that it is not a one-size-fits-all manual.
 Every supervisor and every division have a preferred style.
 Checking papers of alumni who were in the same seminar as you will most likely be your best bet.
 Without any further ado, here is a one-click, all-in-one guide on how to format and what to include in a social science thesis.

 APU does supply you with some requirements; however, if your supervisor has a different preferred format, I suggest you stick to that.
 If your supervisor does not specify, this is the format you can go by.
-You can view it in the Undergrad academic handbook.
-Check the Undergraduate handbook "Seminar" section for more information on the application and submission process and the requirements for a thesis.
+You can view it in the academic office site.
+Check the ”How to Submit Your Undergraduate Thesis” section for more information on the application and submission process and the requirements for a thesis.